What makes quantum clicks special?: Quantum Predictions: Probabilities and Expectations

+Therefore, Boole's conditions of possible experience are taken as given and for granted, and the computational intractability of their hull problem~\cite{Pit-91} is of no immediate concern, because nothing needs to be said of actually finding those conditions of possible experience, whose calculation may grow exponentially with the number of vertices.
+Note also that there might be a possible confusion of the term ``min-max principle''~\cite{halmos-vs} ({\S}~90) with the term ``maximal operator'~\cite{halmos-vs} ({\S}~84).
+Finally, this is no attempt to compute general quantum ranges, as for instance discussed by Pitowsky~\cite{pitowsky-86,pit:range-2001,Pitowsky-08-ge} and Tsirelson~\cite{cirelson:80,cirelson:87,cirelson}.

-Functional analysis provides a technique to compute (maximal) violations of Boole-Bell type inequalities~\cite{filipp-svo-04-qpoly,filipp-svo-05}: the {\em min-max principle}, also known as {\em Courant-Fischer-Weyl min-max principle} for self-adjoint transformations (cf. Ref.~\cite[\S~90]{halmos-vs}, Ref.~\cite[pp.~75ff]{reed-sim4}, and Ref.~\cite[Sect.~4.4, pp.~142ff]{Teschl-schr}), or rather an elementary consequence thereof: by the spectral theorem any bounded self-adjoint linear operator $\textsf{\textbf{T}}$ has a spectral decomposition $\textsf{\textbf{T}}=\sum_{i=1}^{n} \lambda_i \textsf{\textbf{E}}_i$, in terms of the sum of products of bounded eigenvalues times the associated orthogonal projection operators.
-Suppose for the sake of demonstration that the spectrum is nondegenerate.
+Indeed, functional analysis provides a technique to compute (maximal) violations of Boole-Bell type inequalities~\cite{filipp-svo-04-qpoly,filipp-svo-05}: the min-max principle also known as {\em Courant-Fischer-Weyl min-max principle} for self-adjoint transformations (cf. Ref.~\cite{halmos-vs} ({\S}~90), Ref.~\cite{reed-sim4} (p.~75ff), and (Section~4.4, p.~142ff in Ref.~\cite{Teschl-schr})), or rather an elementary consequence thereof: by the spectral theorem any bounded self-adjoint linear operator $\textsf{\textbf{T}}$ has a spectral decomposition $\textsf{\textbf{T}}=\sum_{i=1}^{n} \lambda_i \textsf{\textbf{E}}_i$, in terms of the sum of products of bounded eigenvalues times the associated orthogonal projection operators.
+Suppose for the sake of demonstration that the spectrum is non-degenerate.
 Then we can (re)order the spectral sum so that $\lambda_1 \ge \lambda_2 \ge \ldots \ge \lambda_n$ (in case the eigenvalues are also negative, take their absolute value for the sort), and consider the greatest eigenvalue.